Mergers and Acquisitions: Picking the Right Growth Strategy for Your Business

 Accept their meeting requests.
 The buyout offer may not be one that you are interested in considering but you may gain industry insights or competitive and market intelligence.
 It can help you flush out the true value of your business on the open market and potential companies who may be interested in doing a deal.

-Your Strategic Plan: Buy A Business?
+Your Business Strategy: Buy A Business?

 Ok, so maybe your goal is not to have your business acquired by another company but to be the company doing the acquiring.